jetstreamlabs/serenity/README.md

 ## Serenity

-All about Serenity coming soon!
+All about Serenity coming soon.